$ cd fundamentals-of-devops

 Get your hands dirty

 I’m using YAML in these examples to avoid introducing extra tools, but raw YAML is not a great choice for production, as it doesn’t support variables, templating, for-loops, conditionals, and other programming language features that allow for code reuse.
-In production, I instead recommend one of the following tools:
+In production, you may instead want to try tools such as Helm, OpenTofu with the Kubernetes provider, or Kustomize (full list). |

 So far, you’ve been running Kubernetes locally, which is great for learning and testing.
 However, for production deployments, you’ll need to run a Kubernetes cluster on servers in a data center.
-Kubernetes is a complicated system: it’s more or less a cloud in and of itself, and setting it up and maintaining it is a significant undertaking.
+Kubernetes is a complicated system that’s more or less a cloud in and of itself, and setting it up and maintaining it is a significant undertaking.
 Fortunately, if you’re using the cloud, most cloud providers have managed Kubernetes offerings that make this considerably simpler.
 The one you’ll learn to use in this blog post series is Amazon’s Elastic Kubernetes Service (EKS), which can deploy and manage the control plane and worker nodes for you.

 Watch out for snakes: EKS is not part of the AWS free tier!

 While most of the examples in this book are part of the AWS free tier, Amazon EKS is not.
-As of June 2024, the pricing is $0.10 per hour for the control plane.
-So please be aware that running the examples in this section will cost you a little bit of money. |
+In particular, while the worker nodes may fall into the free tier (depending on the instance type you pick), as of June 2024, the control plane pricing is $0.10 per hour. |

 The blog post series’s sample code repo contains a module called eks-cluster